Epitope Mapping

 Understanding antibody epitopes

-Epitope mapping is a crucial technique in immunology that determines the specific regions or sequences within an antigen that are reconized ba an antibody.
+Epitope mapping is a crucial technique in immunology that determines the specific regions or sequences within an antigen that are reconized by an antibody.
 This information is invaluable for therapeutic, diagnostic, and research applications.
 Epitopes can be classified into two main types:

 - Linear Epitopes consist of a continuous sequence of amino acids within the antigen.
 They are recognized by antibodies based on their primary structure, making them relatively straightforward to identfy.